Constance Wilson-Samuel

-Constance Wilson-Samuel (January 7, 1908 - February 28, 1953) was a Canadian figure skater, born in Toronto, Ontario.
-Competing in ladies' singles, she became the 1932 World bronze medallist, a four-time North American champion, and a nine-time Canadian national champion.
-She competed at three Olympics, placing sixth in 1928 and fourth in 1932.
+Constance Wilson-Samuel, later Constance Wilson Slatkin, (January 7, 1908 - February 28, 1953) was a Canadian figure skater, born in Toronto, Ontario, who competed in both women's singles and pair skating.
+She represented Canada at three Olympics (1928, 1932, 1936).

-Wilson-Samuel also competed in pair skating.
-With her brother Montgomery Wilson, she was a three-time North American champion and a five-time Canadian national champion.
+Competing in women's singles, she was the 1932 World bronze medallist, a four-time North American champion, a nine-time Canadian national champion, and the 1928 British Champion.
+At the Olympics, she placed sixth in 1928 and fourth in 1932.
+In pair skating, primarily competing with her brother Montgomery Wilson, she was a three-time North American champion and a six-time Canadian national champion.
 They placed fifth at the 1932 Olympics.
-She won silver in four skating at the 1933 North American Championships in partnership with her brother, Elizabeth Fisher, and Hubert Sprott.
+She also won silver in four skating at the 1933 North American Championships in partnership with her brother, Elizabeth Fisher, and Hubert Sprott.

+Career

+Wilson-Samuel was an early student of Gustave Lussi, who would go on to coach many other prominent skaters as well.
+In 1923, at age 15, she won her first medal at the Canadian National Championships, a bronze.
+The next year, she won her first of nine national titles.
+In 1925 and 1926, she won the silver medal behind Cecil Smith; in 1926, she also competed in pairs with Errol Morson and won.

+She then reclaimed her national singles title in 1927 and began competing in pairs with her brother, Montgomery Wilson.
+They placed second at the Canadian Championships.
+That year, Wilson-Samuel competed for the first time at the North American Championships.
+In singles, she won silver behind Beatrix Loughran, and in pairs, she and her brother placed third.